adasprilla/TouchPad-Gestures/README.md

 ### WAYLAND AND OTHER NOTES

 This utility exploits `xdotool` which unfortunately only works with X11/Xorg based applications.
-So keyboard shortcuts for the desktop do not work under GNOME on Wayland which is now the default since GNOME 3.22.
-However, it seems that `wmctrl` EWMH commands do work under GNOME on Wayland so this utility adds an `_internal` command which can be used to switch workspaces using the swipe commands.
-The `_internal` command uses `wmctrl` to work out which is the current workspace and then selects the next one.
+So `xdotool` shortcuts for the desktop do not work under GNOME on Wayland which is now the default since GNOME 3.22.
+However, it seems that `wmctrl` desktop selection commands do work under GNOME on Wayland (via XWayland) so this utility adds an `_internal` command which can be used to switch workspaces using the swipe commands.
+The `_internal` `ws_up` and `ws_down` commands use `wmctrl` to work out the current workspace and select the next one.
 Since this works on both Wayland and Xorg (and with GNOME, KDE, and other EWMH compliant desktops), it is now the default configuration command for swipe up and down commands.

 ### LICENSE